arstepanyan/Notes/README.md

 * **interview_questions**.
   * Springboard 109 Commonly Asked Data Science Interview Questions: https://www.springboard.com/blog/data-science-interview-questions/.
 There are only several answers in the original article, so I am filling out the answers.
   * The Springboard Data Science Career Track's main units are wrapped up with interview practice questions.
-I am collecting the answeres in the file *springbrd_interview_practice*
+I am collecting the answeres in the file *springbrd_interview_practice.ipynb*.

 * **linear_algebra**.
 Some introductory concepts and python representations.